eanorambuena/EQL/README.md

 ```

 ## Quick start
-#### Creating a database
+### Creating a database
-In this quick start we will import a database from a CSV file.
+In this quick start, we will import a database from a CSV file.
 You can just run the following command:
 ```bash
 python3 example.py
 ```